wlsdms0122/Dyson/README.md

 `Dyson` serve default network provider, `URLNetworkProvider` that implemented using `URLSession`.

 ## Responser
-`Responder` is a protocol that abstracts how to respond to a network response.
+`Responser` is a protocol that abstracts how to respond to a network response.

 Responsible for the implementation of how to handle the conventions for network responses between servers and clients.